jmarly/gatling-signalr/README.md

 ## Interesting bits in this code...

-As we call a third party library, by default, response times are not captured
+As we call a third party library we must consider a few things:

-Looking at following construct that builds an exec chain to start a connection:
+1. The following exec block will 'work' ie. call the SignalR API, but it will potentially block the other vittual users while the SignalR call is executing as we are not supposed to make bloccking calls this way.
+2. The response time will not be reported.

+!!
+This code is WRONG.. no blocking calls inside an exec.
 ```scala
 exec(session => {
   val connection = session("myhubconnection").as[HubConnection]